mike-gimelfarb/meadery/README.md

 meadery tui
 ```

-Commands can be provided explicitly using the root keyword `meadery` followed by the name of the command, for example to list all commands or calculate the attenuation:
+Commands can be provided using the root `meadery` followed by the name of the command, for example to list all commands or calculate the attenuation:

 ```bash
 meadery --help
 meadery attenuation --og 1.110 --fg 1.010
 ```

-## Supported Functions
+## Supported Commands

-General notes on usage:
+General usage notes:
-- `--recipe` arguments always take priority over manual arguments, e.g., `--vol, --og`
+- `--recipe` arguments take priority over manual arguments such as `--vol, --og`, `--ph`
-- default values: `--method` is `duncan`, `--tol` is 1e-6, `--spirit-abv` is 40, `--extract-yield` is 1
+- by default, `--method duncan`, `--tol 1e-6`, `--spirit-abv 40`, `--extract-yield 1`, `--wcf 1.04`, `--target-mol-so2 0.8`.

 ### Conversion Formulas and Calibration